xamry/notes/Java/Java 8 new features.md

 ## Method References:
 Method references allow you to refer to methods or constructors without invoking them explicitly.
 They provide a shorthand notation for lambda expressions and help in writing more concise and readable code.
+There are four variants of method references.

+ 1. ### Reference to a Static Method: ContainingClass::methodName
+ 2.

 ## CompletableFuture: